DesvoSoft/ZeroBlockBridge/README.md

 4. Click **"Start"**.
 On the very first run, the server will start, create necessary files, and then you can stop it.
 On the second start, your settings from the wizard will be applied.
 5.  **Optional**: Enable tunneling to play with friends online.

+Note: The tunneling feature uses the free third party services from [Playit.GG](http://playit.gg/).
+The app will lead to their website and the respecitve dashboard to connect the agent, the tunnel, and to confirm your shearable IP (One time process).

 ---

 ## Documentation